ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 value of the batch selector used in `agg_share_aad` is computed by the Collector from its query and the response to its query as follows:

-* For time_interval tasks, the batch selector is the batch interval specified in the query.
+* For time-interval tasks, the batch selector is the batch interval specified in the query.

-* For fixed_size tasks, the batch selector is the batch ID assigned sent in the response.
+* For leader-selected tasks, the batch selector is the batch ID sent in the response.

 The `OpenBase()` function is as specified in {{!HPKE, Section 6.1}} for the